“gotcha day” is just the beginning

 childhood years

-As children grow older and become more capable of abstract thinking, many begin asking deeper questions surrounding biological family, belonging, loss, and identity.
+As children grow older and become more capable of abstract thinking, many begin asking deeper questions about biological family, belonging, loss, and identity.
 This is often when grief, confusion, loyalty conflicts, and awareness of differences within the adoptive family become more emotionally significant.

 adolescent years